NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Build TOOLS
 ===========

-To generate bathymetry, initial conditions and grid information we first need to compile some of the NEMO TOOLS.
-NB for some reason GRIDGEN doesn’t like INTEL
+To generate domain coords and rebuild tools we first need to compile some of the NEMO TOOLS.

 .. note: These are compiled with XIOS2.
 However DOMAINcfg has to be compiled with XIOS1.
 There is a README in the $TDIR/DOMAINcfg on what to do.